John Jeffrey Newman

 His parents married 1879 in the Reading, Berks, district.
 Thomas died 1915 aged 71; Mary died 1928 aged 84; both in Bishop’s Stortford, Herts.

-John was born 1884 in Bishop’s Stortford, and married 1908 in the Dartford, Kent, district; they had four children.
+John was born in Bishop’s Stortford, in 1884, and married Edith Emily Day in 1908 (born 1888 in Portsmouth, Hampshire), in the Dartford, Kent, district; they had four children, including Mildred Netta (later Pearson).
 Edith probably never remarried and died 1028 in the Basingstoke, Hants, district aged 39.

 On the 1891 Census, a scholar aged 7 he lived in Bishop’s Stortford, with his parents and no siblings.
 On the 1901 Census, a printer’s apprentice aged 17, he still lived in Bishop’s Stortford, with his parents and no siblings.
-On the 1911 Census, a linotype operator at printing works aged 27, he lived in Watford, with his wife and one child.
+On the 1911 Census, a linotype operator at printing works aged 27, he lived in Watford, with his wife and one child - Mildred Netta Newman (b 1909).
+Another daughter, Daughter: Edith Mary (b 1914, in Watford)

 Wartime Service